shivahalder/How-To-Use-Virtual-Private-Network-For-Dummy/README.md

 ## Initial Server Setup

-Run these commands after your first login:
+Run these commands right after your first login.

 ### 1 — Update the system
 ```bash